One of Grimstad's main attractions!

 At the museum, you can experience the original pharmacy where the young pharmacist apprentice Henrik Ibsen worked, as well as the room in which he lived and wrote his first play.
 The museum's new exhibition tells the stories of the rebel, infatuations, friendship, the "illegitimate" child and how the young Henrik became one of the world's foremost dramatists.

-Guided tours can be booked from 1 October again Further information.
+Guided tours can be booked throughout the year.
+Further information.

 - Last Updated: